Who are Master Gardeners?

 1510 Menaul Extension NW (just North and West of I-40 and 12th Street)

-The Extension Office is open weekdays from 8:00 a.m. to 4:30 p.m.
-It is closed for lunch from 12:00 p.m. until 12:30 p.m.
-Please call before coming to insure that someone will be there who can assist you.
+The Extension Office is open weekdays from 8:00AM to 4:30PM and closed for lunch from 12 to 12:30PM.
+Please call before coming to ensure that someone will be there who can assist you.